barryclark/jekyll-now/_posts/2016-04-13-haufe-adfs-identity-for-aspnet-login.md

 ****---
 layout: post
-title: Using a Haufe AFDS identity in ASP.NET
+title: How to use an On-Premise Identity Server in ASP.NET
 subtitle: Log in to an ASP.NET application with AFDS identity and check membership in specific groups
 category: general
 tags: [cloud]